Diffusion along chains of normally hyperbolic cylinders: Introduction and main result

 and each consecutive pair of cylinders $\jC_k$ and $\jC_{k+1}$ in the chain, for $1\leq k\leq k_*-1$, admits heteroclinic connections, that is

-To ensure the existence of orbits drifting along a chain, we will require additional conditions on the dynamics on the cylinders, their homoclinic structure and the heteroclinic connections between.
-In this paper, a cylinder (resp. a chain) satisfying those additional properties is called a {\em good cylinder} (resp. a {\em good chain}); see Section~\ref{Sec:goodcyl}.
+To ensure the existence of orbits drifting along a chain, we will require additional conditions on the dynamics on the cylinders, and their homoclinic and heteroclinic connections.
+In this paper, a cylinder (resp. a chain) satisfying those additional properties is called a {\em good cylinder} (resp. a {\em good chain}, see Figure \ref{fig:cylinder_chain}); see Section~\ref{Sec:goodcyl} for the definitions.

 Given a good cylinder $\jC$, we define an {\em essential subtorus} of $\jC$ as a $2$--dimensional torus (not necessarily differentiable) contained in $\jC$ and invariant under the Hamiltonian flow, which intersects a certain Poincar\'e section $\Sig\sim\T\times[a,b]$ along an essential circle\footnote{that is, homotopic to $\T\times\{a\}$ inside $\Sigma$} (see Definition~\ref{def:twistsec}).
 Examples of essential subtori are the components of the boundary $\d \jC$; any essential subtorus is homotopic in $\jC$ to each of these components.
-The family of essential subtori will serve us as a guide to build our drifting orbits.
+The family of essential subtori will serve us as a guide to building our drifting orbits.

 \begin{Def} Consider a good chain $(\jC_k)_{1\leq k\leq k_*}$ contained in some completely regular energy level $H\inv(\e)$.
 Given $\de>0$, we say that an orbit of the Hamiltonian flow is {\em $\de$-admissible for the chain} when it intersects the $\de$-neighborhood in $H\inv(\e)$ of any essential subtorus of $\jC_k$, $1\leq k\leq k_*$. \end{Def}